samplchallenges/SAMPL7/README.md

 - [Host-guest participation instructions](host_guest_instructions.md) with information on the submission format, etc. Our submission system is also [now available](http://sampl-submission.us-west-1.elasticbeanstalk.com/submit/).
 Submission formats are available in the subdirectories for the individual host-guest systems.
 - Protein-ligand details on the [PHIP2 stage 1-3 challenges](protein_ligand/README.md), in the `protein_ligand` directory.
 - [PHIP2 challenge stage 1-3 submission instructions](protein_ligand_instructions.md), in the `protein_ligand_instructions.md` file.
-- Preliminary [details of the SAMPL7 physical property challenge](https://github.com/samplchallenges/SAMPL7/tree/physical_property/physical_property) on log *P*, pK<sub>a</sub> and permeability.
+- [Details of the SAMPL7 physical property challenge](https://github.com/samplchallenges/SAMPL7/tree/physical_property/physical_property) on log *P*, pK<sub>a</sub> and permeability.

 All three host-guest challenges are now closed, as are the three stages of the PHIP2 protein-ligand challenge.

 ## What's coming
-- Physical property challenge input and instructions (for log *P*, pK<sub>a</sub>, and permeability)
+- SAMPL7 physical property submission server links/final submission instructions
-- PHIP/PHIP2 stage 1 and stage 2 analysis
+- PHIPA analysis
-- GSK logD challenge information as soon as available

 ## Disclaimers:
 - As usual, we make no warranty as to correctness of protonation states, tautomers, conformations and poses provided in these directories.
 In some cases the most relevant such states may not be known, or multiple states perhaps should be considered.
 Please exercise caution and due diligence.